openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 > ![en-us_image_note](figures/en-us_image_note.png)
 >
-> this step, both the server and client software packages are installed.
+> In this step, both the server and client software packages are installed.
 For the single-node deployment, skip **Step 5**.

 ```shell
 # yum install atune -y